jennmchenry1/Modeling-the-Biodiversity-Enhancement-Value-of-Seagrass-Beds/README.md

 # Modeling-the-Biodiversity-Enhancement-Value-of-Seagrass-Beds

-Code and model outputs supporting the publication McHenry, J. et al. (in review).
+Code and model outputs supporting the publication McHenry, J. et al. 2021.
 Modeling the biodiversity enhancement value of seagrass beds.
 Diversity and Distributions.

 # Files
 A. seagrass_stack.rds -> a raster stack of mapped predictions for the total cover and species composition of seagrass beds under current conditions (2017-2020) and at 2100 under two sea level rise senarios (i.e., +0.5m and +1.0m).